Tenchi2xh/AdventOfCode/README.md

     Solution was to also keep both position AND direction in the dictionary of visited positions, and keep track of the current path in the priority queue.
 - `2024/17, 1:23`: Another non-bruteforceable part 2, needed to reverse engineer the assembly program.
 - `2024/18, 0:13`
+- `2024/19, 0:34`: Instead of trying to return all possible arrangements, which made the recursion more complicated, all I needed was to count the successful arrangement (while memoizing).